open-telemetry/opentelemetry-go/log/DESIGN.md

 }
 ```

-The main reasons against this defintion are that following:
+The main reasons against this definition are that following:

 1. The existing design is similar to the [Meter API](https://pkg.go.dev/go.opentelemetry.io/otel/metric#Meter)
 for creating instruments.